-For those interested in taking their performances to the next level, many kids get a kick out of raiding their parents’ closets and playing dress up, and putting on their own improvised shows.
+For those interested in taking their performances to the next level, many kids get a kick out of raiding their parents’ closets, playing dress-up, and putting on their own improvised shows.

-One of the hardest things about keeping kids busy indoors during the day is the fact that if you’re home with them, they want you to participate!
+One of the hardest things about keeping kids busy after school during the day is the fact that if you’re home with them, they want you to participate!
 This is great, don’t get me wrong, but all parents can attest, there is only so much puppet-showing one can take.
-Thus, a puzzle is always a welcome activity because it’s something adults can find themselves getting into just as much as kids can.
+Not to mention a little thing called work.
+Thus, a puzzle is always a welcome activity because it’s something creative, fun, and educational that kids can carry out on their own.

 To really get the creative juices flowing, prepare a home-based scavenger hunt for your kids to embark upon.
 If you’re short on time, craft something based on how your house stands as-is, giving creative clues on your basic household items, like “I’m in the kitchen, and you’ll never eat me, but Scruffy the dog loves to greet me” for your stored dog snacks.
 (Check out our list of scavenger hunt clues for kids.)
 Or, if you have time to actually hide treats and trinkets, you can go that route as well.